Last Updated: July 1, 2024

 United States of America

-What is Phil Knight's Net Worth?
+What Is Phil Knight's Net Worth?

-Phil Knight is an American businessman, sports fan and philanthropist who has a net worth of $43 billion.
-Phil Knight earned his net worth as the founder and largest individual shareholder of Nike Inc. Directly and through trusts, Phil Knight and his family members own roughly 300 million shares of Nike.
+Phil Knight is an American businessman, sports fan, and philanthropist who has a net worth of $43 billion.
+Phil Knight earned his net worth as the founder and largest individual shareholder of Nike Inc. Directly and through trusts, Knight and his family members own roughly 300 million shares of Nike.
 The vast majority of their holdings are controlled by a family trust called Swoosh.
 Phil personally continues to own 32 million shares on his own and his son Travis Knight also directly owns 41 million shares.

 After graduating, Knight put his theory into practice.
 He traveled to Japan and secured a distribution deal with Onitsuka Tiger, a Japanese shoe manufacturer.
-In 1964, Knight and his former track coach, Bill Bowerman, co-founded Blue Ribbon Sports (BRS) to sell these shoes in the U.S. Bowerman's technical innovations in shoe design, combined with Knight's business acumen, proved to be a powerful partnership.
+In 1964, Phil and his former track coach, Bill Bowerman, co-founded Blue Ribbon Sports (BRS) to sell these shoes in the U.S. Bowerman's technical innovations in shoe design, combined with Knight's business acumen, proved to be a powerful partnership.

 In 1971, BRS transitioned into Nike, named after the Greek goddess of victory.
 Knight's marketing savvy became evident with the introduction of the "swoosh" logo and the endorsement of athletes, which played a significant role in establishing Nike's brand.
 One of the most notable early endorsements was the signing of basketball player Michael Jordan in 1984, leading to the creation of the Air Jordan line of shoes, a pivotal moment in the world of sports marketing.